ljpengelen/markdown-to-pdf/examples/cv.md

 For one of their customers, Abacus was looking for an FTP server that was simple to use.
 Together with a colleague of Kabisa's managed services department, Luc set up such a server and automated the provisioning.

-Ansible, Webmin, Amazon AWS, Linode, and ProFTPD
+Ansible, Webmin, Amazon AWS, Linode, and ProFTPD.
 {: .technologies}

 #### Euramax - March 2016 - May 2016